yugr/Implib.so/README.md

 $ gcc myfile1.c myfile2.c ... libxyz.so.tramp.S libxyz.so.init.c ... -ldl
 ```

-(note that you need to link against libdl.so).
+Note that you need to link against libdl.so.
+On ARM in case your app is compiled to Thumb code (which e.g. Ubuntu's `arm-linux-gnueabihf-gcc` does by default) you'll also need to add `-mthumb-interwork`.

 Application can then freely call functions from `libxyz.so` _without linking to it_.
 Library will be loaded (via `dlopen`) on first call to any of its functions.
 If you want to forcedly resolve all symbols (e.g. if you want to avoid delays further on) you can call `void libxyz_init_all()`.